Nevada drivers risk getting a traffic ticket for making an improper U-turn by:

 - making a U-turn in a business district or school zone (in certain conditions)

 In this article, our Las Vegas traffic ticket attorneys answer frequently-asked-questions about illegal U-turns laws in Clark County and throughout Nevada.
-Topics covered include defenses, punishments, demerit points, record seals, and other relevant information.
+Topics covered include defenses, punishments, demerit points, and other relevant information.
 Click on a U-turn topic below to jump directly to that section: